HTW-Berlin-KI-Werkstatt/modules/objdet/objdet.md

 - **Unified Architecture**: YOLO processes the *entire image with a single convolutional network*, predicting bounding boxes and class probabilities simultaneously.
 - **Speed**: Due to its real-time processing capability, YOLO can achieve high frame rates, making it highly suitable for applications requiring rapid responses, such as autonomous driving.
 - **Global Context**: By considering global image context during detection, YOLO reduces false positives, particularly where similar objects are close together.
 - **Grid Division**: The image is divided into an $$ S \times S $$ grid, with each cell responsible for predicting bounding boxes if the center of an object falls within the cell.
+Each grid can predict $$ B $$ bounding boxes in parallel.

 For each bounding box, the model predicts:
   - Coordinates (x, y, width, height)
   - Confidence score indicating probability that a box contains an object and effectiveness of the box
   - Class probabilities for each object class

+What is the maximum number of objects, a YOLO model can detect?

 ### Training and related loss functions